 Each network is unique and has the flexibility to develop programs and provide services that meet the specific needs of its patients.
 This grassroots approach allows – and encourages – the PCN to focus on the needs of the local patient population.

-Alberta has 40 PCNs operating in communities and areas across the province with more in development.
+Alberta has 40 PCNs operating in communities and areas across the province.

 Over 85 percent (3800+) of all family doctors in the province practice within PCNs along with 1400 allied health care providers.